hisovereign/Fade-Monitors/README.md

 	~/.local/bin/fade-monitors-auto-2d-stable.sh

 How to stop the script

-1. Move script out of ~/.local/bin and restart the computer or
+1. Close the terminal you ran the script in or

-2. Open a terminal and copy/paste then hit enter
+2. Open a terminal, copy/paste then hit enter

 		pkill -f fade-monitors-auto-2d-stable.sh